-- 20. Persons associated with Occupy Wall Street come from different backgrounds, including elderly and young people, those with college and graduate degrees and those without institutional schooling, and those with jobs and those who were laid off and are otherwise unemployed.
+- 19. The events herein complained of occurred principally in the vicinity of Union Square Park in the County of New York on the afternoon of September 24, 2011, where Ms. LAWLER was marching in support of the then-nascent Occupy Wall Street movement. - 20.
+Persons associated with Occupy Wall Street come from different backgrounds, including elderly and young people, those with college and graduate degrees and those without institutional schooling, and those with jobs and those who were laid off and are otherwise unemployed.
 These people come from all racial and ethnic groups and many religions. - 21.
 A central tenet of Occupy Wall Street is that the growing income inequality in the United States is unjust, unacceptable, and must be rectified.
 Occupy Wall Street has petitioned the government to redress this grievance through demonstrations in New York City and throughout the country and the world. - 22.
-Mr. CRISP first participated in an Occupy Wall Street event on September 17, 2011 when he visited Liberty Plaza, the center for organizing for Occupy Wall Street, and attended a general assembly, Occupy Wall Street's decision-making body.
-Between September 17 and 24, 2011, Mr. CRISP spent time in Liberty Plaza daily. - 23.
-On September 24, 2011, Mr. CRISP joined other Occupy Wall Street demonstrators in Liberty Plaza Park for a march in support of the movement.
-He was part of the march when it arrived in Union Square Park. - 24.
-Upon information and belief, at approximately noon on September 24, 2011, in the vicinity of Union Square Park, officers of the NYPD, including at least some of the individual defendants, were deployed to the site of protected First Amendment activity, namely, a march of at least one thousand people in support of the then-nascent Occupy Wall Street movement. - 25.
-When the march arrived in the vicinity of Broadway and 14th Street, it was met by scores of the DOE officers with orange nets. - 26.
+Ms. LAWLER joined events in support of Occupy Wall Street since its inception on September 17, 2011. - 23.
+On September 24, 2011, Ms. LAWLER joined other Occupy Wall Street demonstrators in Liberty Plaza Park for a march in support of the movement.
+She was part of the march when it arrived in Union Square Park. - 24.
+Upon information and belief, at approximately noon on September 24, 2011, in the vicinity of Union Square Park, officers of the NYPD, including at least some of the individual defendants, were deployed to the site of protected First Amendment activity, namely, a

+- march of at least one thousand people in support of the then-nascent Occupy Wall Street movement. - 25.
+When the march arrived in the vicinity of Broadway and 14th Street, it was met by scores of DOE officers with orange nets. - 26.
 Upon information and belief, pursuant to customary practice, CHIEF ESPOSITO would have to receive notice of, and give consent for, the use of orange nets to stop, re-route and/or detain persons participating in the march near Union Square Park.
-Upon information and belief, CHIEF ESPOSITO personally authorized the use of orange netting against demonstrators in and around Union Square Park.

-- 27. While Mr. CRISP and other demonstrators were inside Union Square Park, NYPD officers deployed nets across 14th Street, the southern boundary of the park. - 28.
-Mr. CRISP stayed in Union Square for approximately 15 minutes after officers deployed the nets.
-He then walked south to University Place and 12th Street with a group of other demonstrators. - 29.
-Mr. CRISP walked south on University Place, until OFFICER DOE 1 through OFFICER DOE 20 deployed orange netting across University Place and forced Mr. CRISP and others to go west onto 12th Street's northern sidewalk. - 30.
-After he turned the corner of 12th Street and University Place and walked west approximately 100 feet, Mr. CRISP saw approximately 20 or more police officers OFFICER DOE 21 through OFFICER DOE 40 holding a net about 30 feet west from the corner of 12th Street and University Place.
-This net spanned the length of both the street and the sidewalk, making passage west impossible. - 31.
-The DOE officers used orange nets to completely surround a group of people, including Mr. CRISP, on the north sidewalk of 12th Street. - 32.
-While surrounded by the netting, Mr. CRISP observed officers using unprovoked force against demonstrators and bystanders alike.
-Mr. CRISP joined a group that was verbalizing a request for officers to stop and chanting, "The whole world is watching."
+Upon information and belief, CHIEF ESPOSITO personally authorized the use of orange netting against demonstrators in and around Union Square Park. - 27.
+While Ms. LAWLER and other demonstrators were inside Union Square Park, NYPD officers deployed nets across 14th Street, the southern boundary of the park. - 28.
+Ms. LAWLER stayed in Union Square for approximately 15 minutes after officers deployed the nets. - 29.
+Ms. LAWLER then walked south to University Place and 12th Street with a group of other demonstrators to get away from the crowd and the NYPD's orange nets. - 30.
+Accordingly, Ms. LAWLER walked south on University Place, on the west side of the street between 14th and 12th Streets, until OFFICER DOE 1 through OFFICER DOE 20 deployed orange netting across University Place and forced Ms. LAWLER and others to go west onto 12th Street's northern sidewalk. - 31.
+After she turned the corner of 12th Street and University Place and started to walk west, Ms.

+LAWLER saw approximately 20 or more police officers OFFICER DOE 21 through

+OFFICER DOE 40 holding a net about 30 feet west from the corner of 12th Street and